Investor Visa: Everything You Need to Know

 Are You Eligible for a Green Card Through Investment?

 There are two ways to get a green card via investments.
 One way is through the “regional center,” which is an institution that conducts a business that creates jobs.
 The second way is through a direct investment.
 You would be required to invest $1 million or $500,000 in your business, depending on your location.

 A regional center is selected and approved by the USCIS to help an investor with requirements for the conditional visa.
 The investor needs to know which regional center to use in order to provide him or her with the best outcome.

 A regional center is not permanent in U.S. immigration law.
 Unless Congress provides an extension, the program will expire on April 28, 2017.

 A direct investment requires that you invest $1 million for a new or expanding business in the United States.
 The investment will need to be $500,000 for a business if it is located outside the city where there is a high level of unemployment.

 If you need help with obtaining an investor visa, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.